Nakajima Ki-44 Shōki: Operational history

-Pre-production Ki-44 aircraft and two of the prototypes were turned over to the Army for service trials on 15 September 1941.
-The type commenced operations when nine aircraft were received by an experimental unit, 47th Chutai "Kawasemi Buntai" ("Kingfisher Flight, 47th Squadron"), commanded by Major Toshio Sakagawa at Saigon, Indochina in December 1941.

-The Ki-44 also saw significant action with 87th Sentai in the air defense role, while based at Palembang, Sumatra.
-Other units equipped with the Ki-44 during the early part of the war were stationed in China, Burma, the Philippines and Korea.
+In December 1941, the Ki-44 commenced operations following the delivery of nine aircraft to an experimental unit, 47th Chutai "Kawasemi Buntai" ("Kingfisher Flight, 47th Squadron"), commanded by Major Toshio Sakagawa and station at Saigon, Indochina.
+The Ki-44 would see significant action with 87th Sentai in the air defense role while based at Palembang, Sumatra, where oil fields considered vital to the Japanese war effort were located.
+Other units equipped with the Ki-44 during the early part of the conflict were stationed in China, Burma, the Philippines and Korea.